btcpayserver/btcpayserver-doc/docs/Deployment/DreamlabNetwork.md

 ### Configurable Options

-Next up, Configurable options.
-Here is where we set the BTCPay Server configuration.
+Next up, `configurable options`.
+Here is where you set the BTCPay Server configuration.
 You get to set how and what you want your node to run.

 * BTCPay Server Mainnet Pruned 6 or 3 months Bitcoin only.
 * BTCPay Server Mainnet Pruned 6 or 3 months Bitcoin & Lightning (clightning)